metayeti/YABS.js/README.md

 ### 4. Using the preprocessor

-To use preprocessor variables, first add a `"variables"` entry to individual sources in the build instructions JSON, for example:
+To use preprocessor variables, first add a `"variables"` entry to individual `"sources"` entries in the build instructions JSON, for example:

  ```JSON
   "sources": [